What is a Moot Court?

 Basic Tips: How to Moot

 1. Students must actively engage with the bench.
-Students must speak at an appropriate volume, respond actively and accurately based on the judge’s interests.
+Students must speak at an appropriate volume, and respond actively and accurately based on the judge’s interests.

 2. Students must be aware that mooting is not just about the presentation of facts but applying those facts to argue in favour of what they are standing for.